Josine Blok

 Josine Henriëtte Blok (born 9 June 1953) is a Dutch classical scholar.
-She has been a professor of Ancient History and Classical Civilisation at Utrecht University since 2001 up until 2019.
+She was professor of Ancient History and Classical Civilisation at Utrecht University between 2001 and 2019.

+Career

-Blok was born in Oegstgeest.
+Blok was born on 9 June 1953 in Oegstgeest.
 She attended the gymnasium and subsequently studied history at the University of Groningen between 1971 and 1978.
-In October 1991, she obtained her PhD at Leiden University under professor Henk Versnel, with a thesis titled: "Amazones antianeirai.
+In October 1991, she obtained her PhD at Leiden University under professor H. S. Versnel, with a thesis titled: "Amazones antianeirai.
 Interpretaties van de Amazonenmythe in het mythologisch onderzoek van de 19e en 20e eeuw en in archaïsch Griekenland".
-In 2001, Blok was appointed professor at Utrecht University.
+In 2001, Blok was appointed professor of ancient history and Classical civilisation at Utrecht University.

 In 2003, Blok was awarded a Vici grant by the Netherlands Organisation for Scientific Research for research on citizenship in Classical Athens.
+Blok was one of the scholars who was critical of the book Black Athena by Martin Bernal.

-She was elected a member of the Royal Netherlands Academy of Arts and Sciences in 2011.
+Blok was elected a member of the Royal Netherlands Academy of Arts and Sciences in 2011.